HewlettPackard/foedus_code/foedus-core/README.markdown

     # Note, even this does not work for already-running sessions/GUIs. re-login to make sure.
     sudo -i -u <your_user_name>

+* Configure hugetlb_shm_group

+We are not sure when this one is needed, but we did observe shmget failures in some environment, namely Ubuntu.
+On Fedora, we never failed a hugepage allocation via shmget even without configuring this parameter.

+    # Create a user group, say hugeshm, then add yourself to the group
+    sudo su
+    groupadd hugeshm
+    usermod -a -G hugeshm <your_account>
+    id <your_account> # this tells the group ID

+    # then write the group ID to /proc/sys/vm/hugetlb_shm_group.
+To make this
+    # configuration permanent, add "vm.hugetlb_shm_group" entry in sysctl.conf.
+    echo <Group ID> > /proc/sys/vm/hugetlb_shm_group

+Finally, **we strongly recommend rebooting** the machine after configuring all of the above. sysctl -p is supposed to be enough, but do make sure by rebooting.

+* Error messages you will see

+If the above configurations are not effective, you will get kErrorCodeSocShmAllocFailed error.
+Our ErrorStack object often contains additional details of the cause, for example:

+    kErrorCodeSocShmAllocFailed(3073):SOC    : Failed to allocate a shared memory.
+This is usually caused by a misconfigured environment.
+Check the following:
+    - Too small kernel.shmmax/kernel.shmmin. sudo sysctl -w kernel.shmmax=9223372036854775807;sudo sysctl -w kernel.shmall=1152921504606846720;sudo sysctl -w kernel.shmmni=409600;sudo sysctl -p
+    - Too few hugepages. sudo sh -c 'echo 1000 > /proc/sys/vm/nr_hugepages'
+    - Too small mlock.
+Check ulimit -l.
+Configure /etc/security/limits.conf
+    - Too small nofile.
+Check ulimit -a.
+Configure /etc/security/limits.conf
+    - Simply larger than DRAM in the machine.
+    - (Very rare) shm key conflict.
+    (Latest system call error=[Errno 1] Operation not permitted) (Additional message=shmget() failed! size=4194304, os_error=[Errno 1] Operation not permitted, ...

+In the above example, "[Errno 1] Operation not permitted" strongly implies that there is a limits/permissions issue on hugepages and/or shared memory.
+Unfortunately, this is one of the nastiest configuration in linux.

 Compilation
 --------